rendy-it/Azure-VMs/README.md

 <p>

 - Just like Step 2, deployment will take a couple of minutes, so be patient.
-- Once completed you can click on “Go to resource”
+- Once completed you can click on “Go to resource”.

 </p>